• Home

 Flax Meal

-Flax Meal is excellent when substituting for coconut flour, made up of plant-based foods full of healthy fats, antioxidants, and fiber.
-Remember flax meal does have that nutty taste, so you may want to keep that in mind when you’re using it as a coconut flour replacement.
+Flax Meal is excellent when substituting for coconut flour.
+Remember flax meal does have that nutty taste, so you may want to keep that in mind when you're using it as a coconut flour replacement.

 ground flax meal in mason jar with whole flax seeds in another mason jar in background.
 Jars on wooden counter top with whole flax seeds scattered around.